smartdevcode/entrust/README.md

 Entrust::routeNeedsRole( 'admin/advanced*', array('Owner','Writer') );
 ```

-Both of these methods accepts a third parameter.
+Both of these methods accept a third parameter.
 If the third parameter is null then the return of a prohibited access will be `App::abort(403)`.
 Otherwise the third parameter will be returned.
 So you can use it like:

 ```php
 Entrust::routeNeedsRole( 'admin/advanced*', 'Owner', Redirect::to('/home') );